TransMIA: Membership Inference Attacks Using Transfer Shadow Training

-In this section we propose \TransMIA{} (Transfer Learning-based Membership Inference Attacks), new membership inference attacks where attackers perform transfer learning in the attack scenarios presented in Section~\ref{sec:illustrative}.
-In particular, we propose a technique called \emph{transfer shadow training} to significantly improve the performance of membership inference attacks when only a small amount of shadow training data is available to the adversary.
+In this section we propose new membership inference attacks \TransMIA{} where attackers perform transfer learning in the attack scenarios in Section~\ref{sec:illustrative}.
+In particular, we propose a technique called \emph{transfer shadow training} to significantly improve the performance of the attacks when only a small amount of shadow training data is available to the adversary.

-Section~\ref{sub:attack:threat} introduces a threat model assumed in our attack.
-Section~\ref{sub:MI-transfer_overview} proposes a transfer shadow training technique.
-Section~\ref{sub:MI-transfer} describes detailed algorithms for membership inference attacks using our transfer shadow training technique.